gitluin/sara/README.md

 Bugs
 ----
  * Need to XFree() in applyrules, I think?
 T'is unclear.
- * spawn client, spawn floating client, ptr in float, movefocus to client, enternotify triggers on float and updates focus
- * Function key spawns should not cause updatefocus() to trigger
+ * move tiled clients through stack while ptr is underneath float, and focus is eventually drawn to float
- * bar draw is not immediate on xinit
+ * bar draw is not always immediate on xinit

 To Do
 ----